knackwurstking/picow-rgbw-micropython/README.md

 > Have a look here: [https://projects.raspberrypi.org/en/projects/get-started-pico-w/1]
 > NOTE: in [src/config.py](src/config.py) put in your wifi credentials (`SSID` and `PASSWORD`)

+### Dependencies

+In Thonny IDE, click on Tools > "Manage Packages" and install the following dependencies

+- micropython-contextlib
+- picozero

 @TODO: ...